 Media may publish, without charge, news, editorials, interviews, columns, letters, debates, speeches or commentaries within their bona fide publications, television programs and radio shows.
 This includes interviews and stories about candidates.

 Elections BC does not administer voting for local elections.
-Contact your local city/municipal hall or the Ministry of Municipal Affairs and Housing at 250-387-4020.
+Contact your local city/municipal hall or the Ministry of Municipal Affairs at 250-387-4020.